pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 }
 ```

 In this way, we pack multiple schema changes into one job.
-Just like any other jobs, it enters the DDL job queue stored in the storage, waits for a suitable worker to pick it up and handle it.
+Like any other job, it enqueue the DDL job queue stored in the storage and waits for an appropriate worker to pick it up and process it.

-In normal cases, the worker executes the sub-jobs one by one serially as if they are plain jobs.
-However, the thing gets complex in abnormal cases.
+Normally, the worker executes the sub-jobs one by one serially as if they were plain jobs.
+However, in abnormal cases, things become complex.

-To ensure the atomicity of a Multi-Schema Change execution, we need to maintain the changing schema object states carefully.
-Take the above SQL as an example, if the second sub-job `MODIFY COLUMN a CHAR(255)` failed for some reason, the first sub-job should be able to rollback its changes(rollback the added column `b`).
+To ensure atomic execution of a Multi-Schema Change execution, we need to carefully manage the states of the changing schema objects.
+Let's take the above SQL as an example: If the second sub-job `MODIFY COLUMN a CHAR (255)` fails for some reason, the first sub-job should be able to roll back its changes (roll back the added column `b`).

-This requirement means we cannot simply public the schema object when a sub-job is finished.
-Instead, it should stay in a state which is still unnoticeable to users, and wait for the other sub-jobs, finally public all at once when all the sub-jobs are confirmed to be successful.
-This method is kind of like 2PC: the "commit" can only be started when "prewrites" are complete.
+This requirement means that we cannot simply publish the schema object when a sub-job is finished.
+Instead, it should remain in a state unnoticeable to users, waiting for the other sub-jobs to complete, eventually publishing all at once when it is confirmed that all sub-jobs have succeeded.
+This method is similar to 2PC: the "commit" cannot be started until the "prewrites" are completed.

-Here is the table of schema states that may occur in different DDLs.
-Note the "Revertible States" means the changes are unnoticeable to the users.
+Here is the table of schema states that can occur in different DDLs.
+Note that the "Revertible States" means that the changes are unnoticeable to the users.

 | DDL (Schema Change)     | Revertible States                          | Non-revertible States                       |
 |-------------------------|--------------------------------------------|---------------------------------------------|